top of page

 • Initial comprehensive assessment by a Board Certified Behavior Analyst (BCBA)

-• Development of individualized treatment plan
+• Development of an individualized treatment plan

 • Ongoing assessments to track progress and adjust goals